shenwei356/unikmer/README.md

-# unikmer: toolkit for k-mer with taxonomic information
+# unikmer: a versatile toolkit for k-mers with taxonomic information

 Documents: https://bioinf.shenwei.me/unikmer/